thymeleaf/thymeleaf-docs/Using-Thymeleaf.md

 ${#themes.code('foo')}
 ```

-Thymeleaf also allows to access beans registered in your Spring application context in the standard way defined
+### Spring beans

-by Spring EL, which is using the syntax `@beanName`, for example:
+Thymeleaf also allows accessing beans registered at your Spring Application Context in the standard way defined  by Spring EL, which is using the syntax `@beanName`, for example:

 ```html
 <div th:text="${@authService.getUserName()}">...</div>